tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 2. Open the menu

-3. Select “Install Windy Plugin”
+3. Select “Install Windy Plugin”, then select "SoarCalc" from the list of available plugins, then "Install plugin", then "Open plugin".

-4. SoarCalc should appear in the list of available plug-ins.
-If so simply select it, otherwise please follow [Load plugin directly from URL](#load-plugin-directly-from-url).

-5. SoarCalc is now installed and can be opened either from the main menu or more normally from the context menu (right mouse on the map)
+4. SoarCalc is now installed and can be opened either from the main menu or more normally from the context menu (right mouse on the map).
+Alternately, it may be opened directly by navigating to <https://windy.com/plugin/soarcalc>.

 ### Mobile